 Should I perform any exercises after surgery?

 The scar tissue that forms around your surgical site can limit the range of motion of your arm and shoulder.
 If you have had reconstruction, you may also experience muscle pain or tightness.
-Please review the information in Exercises After Breast Surgery in the “Resources” section of this guide for examples of exercises that will help you regain motion in your arm and shoulder.
+Please review the information in Exercises After Breast Surgery for examples of exercises that will help you regain motion in your arm and shoulder.
 If you are having discomfort, you may find it helpful to take some pain medication about a half hour before starting the exercises.

 Are there services to help me adjust emotionally?